cloudflare/mcp-server-cloudflare/apps/dns-analytic/README.md

 ### For Local Development

 If you'd like to iterate and test your MCP server, you can do so in local development.
-This will require you to create another OAuth App on Cloudflare:
+This will require you to create another OAuth App and an API Token on Cloudflare:

 - Create a `.dev.vars` file in your project root with:

 ```
 CLOUDFLARE_CLIENT_ID=your_development_cloudflare_client_id
 CLOUDFLARE_CLIENT_SECRET=your_development_cloudflare_client_secret
+CLOUDFLARE_API_TOKEN=your_development_cloudflare_api_token
 ```

 #### Develop & Test

-Run the server locally to make it available at `http://localhost:8788` `wrangler dev`
+Run the server locally to make it available at `http://localhost:8976` `wrangler dev`

-To test the local server, enter `http://localhost:8788/sse` into Inspector and hit connect.
+To test the local server, enter `http://localhost:8976/sse` into Inspector and hit connect.
 Once you follow the prompts, you'll be able to "List Tools".

 #### Using Claude and other MCP Clients